 The most likely scenario for a hike on this trail involves starting at the south trailhead in Pouch Cove, following the coastal path up and down the forested hills all the way to the north trailhead, then returning to the south trailhead over Route 20, making the actual hike 11 km or more depending on your choice of exploring side trails and of course Cape St. Francis itself.

 An interesting extension option for this hike is Cripple Cove Path, an absolute gem of a trail that offers breathtaking viewpoints.
-This (currently) unofficial stretch of East Coast Trail is just the start of a much longer trail that’s not quite finished yet.
+This short stretch of East Coast Trail is just the start of a much longer trail called White Horse Path, which leads all the way to Bauline.

 If the 11 km Biscan Cove Path roundtrip seems like too much of a hike, you can always exit over one of the many access trails between the coast and Route 20.
 Every area along Biscan Cove Path has its own rewards, just be sure to give the north end of this path a try at least once.